FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ### Create a User and Link them to Your FusionAuth App

-For the next step, we will link a user to your brand-new FusionAuth app, ReactAuth, via the dashboard.
-This is where another useful feature of FusionAuth comes into play, as a 'user data store', aka a centralized location where you can manage all the users of your app in a friendly UI environment.
-Of course, you can register users from your app if you want to build that functionality later on, but that is beyond this tutorial's scope.
+Now, we will link a user to your FusionAuth app via the dashboard.
+You can manage all of your users from this centralized location.
+Of course, you can register users from your app if you want to build that functionality later on, but that is beyond the scope of this tutorial.

 * Select `users` from the left-hand side menu.
 * Select the green plus sign on the top left to add a user.
 I used `test@fusionauth.io`